 Henry Throop, PhD

 Henry Throop is a Program Scientist in the Planetary Science Division at NASA Headquarters.
 He runs the Cassini Data Analysis Program (CDAP) and the New Frontiers Data Analysis Program (NFDAP), and is the deputy lead for the Solar System Working program (SSW).
-Henry is also a Program Officer for NASA’s Planetary Mission Senior Review (PMSR), and he is the NASA POC for the Outer Planets Assessment Group (OPAG).
+Henry leads NASA’s Planetary Mission Senior Review (PMSR), and he is the NASA POC for the Outer Planets Assessment Group (OPAG).

 Throop's research focuses on the outer solar system, and he has published over 40 articles in scientific journals, on topics ranging from to planetary rings, to planet and star formation, to astrobiology and the origins of life, to searching for (and co-discovering) Pluto's smallest moon, Styx, in 2012.
 Throop is an expert in the analysis and modeling of planetary rings, including the dusty rings of Jupiter and Saturn, and searches for rings at Pluto and Arrokoth.
 Throop was a member of the science team for NASA’s New Horizons mission, and was involved in its historic encounters with Pluto in 2015 and MU69 Arrokoth in 2019.

 Throop graduated from Grinnell College with a BA in Physics in 1994.
 He has a MS and PhD in Astrophysical, Planetary, and Atmospheric Sciences from the University of Colorado.